 |Copyright © Nucleus Medical Media, Inc.|

-- Are sensitive to the ingredients in botox
+- An allergy to any of the ingredients in the injection

 What to Expect